With summer coming to an end in York, now is a great time to get a head start on air conditioner maintenance.

 1. Turn Off the Power

-Turn off the electricity to your furnace at the breaker box.
+Cut the juice to your furnace at the breaker box.

 2. Check Your Filter

-Furnace filters need to be exchanged every several months, depending on the model you use.
+Furnace filters should be replaced every several months, depending on the type you use.

 3. Clean the Inside